Optimal Design of Dallenbach Absorbers Under Broadband Broad-Angle Illumination: The Tightness of the Sum Rule

 and zero elsewhere.
-The three weight functions were selected to have specific characteristics.
+The three weight functions (recall, these enforce the ``absorption significance'' of each spectral component) were selected to have specific characteristics.
 Firstly, $W_1(\theta)$ is uniformly distributed, indicating that all angles hold equal importance.
 Secondly, $W_2(\theta)$ prioritizes larger angles, where extreme values are observed in the sum rule (see Eqs.~\eqref{Rozanov_Volakis_Bound} and \eqref{Relation}).
 Lastly, $W_3(\theta)$ exhibits symmetry around $\theta=\pi/6$ and follows an exponential distribution.
 We define the \emph{tightness} of the bound as the ratio in the argument of the optimization problem in Eq.~\eqref{Eqiv_Optimization_problem},

-Figures~\ref{FullWaveband_Bound} (b) and (c) depict the evaluation of $T$ for multiple values of $\sigma_{\rm{s}}$ (sweeping process) and for each $W_i(\theta)$ with $i\in {1,2,3}$ and for both TE and TM polarizations.
-The numerical evaluation of the infinite integral in the numerator was performed over a finite but wide wavelength range $\lambda \in \left[0.001,10^4\right] \left[\rm{m}\right]$ with $10^7$ uniform sample points that ensures converges.
-The evaluation of the integration in the numerator uses the exact value of the reflection coefficient, $\rho(\lambda, \theta)$, that was calculated using the equivalent transmission line model of the layer \cite{Adler1968Electromagnetic,Collin1966Foundations}, see in Eqs.~\eqref{Optimization_problem}-\eqref{Eqiv_Optimization_problem}.
-A tight bound with values approaching $1$, as shown in Fig.~\ref{FullWaveband_Bound}, can be observed for any of the three weight functions considered, provided that the free parameter $\sigma_{\rm{s}}$ is properly selected.
+Figures~\ref{FullWaveband_Bound} (b) and (c) depict the evaluation of $T$ for multiple values of $\sigma_{\rm{s}}$ and for each $W_i(\theta)$ with $i\in {1,2,3}$ and for both TE and TM polarizations.
+The integral in the numerator should be performed over an infinite wavelength range.
+This is obviously impossible numerically.
+Instead, the integration is performed over {an extended but finite wavelength range} $\lambda \in \left[0.001,10^4\right] \left[\rm{m}\right]$ and converges to the infinite integration result is verified.
+The evaluation of the integration in the numerator uses the exact value of the reflection coefficient, $\rho(\lambda, \theta)$, that was calculated using the expression given in Eqs.~\eqref{Optimization_problem}-\eqref{Eqiv_Optimization_problem} where the impedance $Z_{\rm in}$ is given by the transmission-line model of the layered media \cite{Adler1968Electromagnetic,Collin1966Foundations}.
+A tight bound with values approaching $1$, as shown in Fig.~\ref{FullWaveband_Bound}(b,c), can be observed for any of the three weight functions considered, provided that the free parameter $\sigma_{\rm{s}}$ is properly selected.

-It is important to note that the scanning process can be further refined by including additional free-parameters, such as $A$, $\lambda_{\rm{res}}$, $\lambda_{\rm{rel}}$, and $\tau_{\sigma}$ or even to incorporate multiple resonance terms in the Lorentizian model.
+It is important to note that the scanning process {for finding optimal parameters} can be further {fine-tuned} by including additional free-parameters, such as $A$, $\lambda_{\rm{res}}$, $\lambda_{\rm{rel}}$, and $\tau_{\sigma}$ or even to incorporate multiple resonance terms in the Lorentizian model.
 By exploring different combinations of these parameters, it is possible to identify alternative sets that may also maximize the ratio.